Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 This ioctl is for Digital TV devices only.
 To control a V4L2 decoder use the V4L2 :ref:`VIDIOC_DECODER_CMD` instead.

-This ioctl call restarts decoding and playing processes of the video stream which was played before a call to `VIDEO_FREEZE`_ was made.
+This ioctl call restarts decoding and playing processes of the woke video stream which was played before a call to `VIDEO_FREEZE`_ was made.

 Return Value
 ~~~~~~~~~~~~

-On success 0 is returned, on error -1 and the ``errno`` variable is set
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set
 appropriately.
 The generic error codes are described at the
 :ref:`Generic Error Codes <gen-errors>` chapter.